mjknj18/Financial-Data_Election-Result-Analyses/README.md

 5. Calculate month-to-month change deltas in profits and losses.
 6. Calculate average monthly change in profits and losses.
 7. Calculate greatest monthly increase in profits and greatest monthly decrease in losses.
-8. Output results to terminal window and text file.
+8. Output results to terminal window and a text file.

 ### Results